The Lucy Show: Creation

 At that time, Desilu Productions was struggling.
 In the spring of 1961, four of the studio's situation comedies were cancelled: The Ann Sothern Show; Angel, a sitcom starring Marshall Thompson and French actress Annie Farge; Harrigan and Son, starring Pat O'Brien and Roger Perry; and Guestward, Ho!, starring Joanne Dru and Mark Miller.
-After a two-year run, the comedy series Pete and Gladys (which was a spin-off of the popular Desilu sitcom December Bride), was canceled in the spring of 1962.
+In the spring of 1962, after a two-year run, the comedy series Pete and Gladys (a spin-off of the popular Desilu sitcom December Bride) was canceled.
 It starred Harry Morgan and Cara Williams in the title roles.
 At that time, the red-headed Williams, who had been promoted as the next Lucille Ball, had just received an Emmy nomination as Best Actress in a Comedy Series for her role on the show.
 That left Desilu with only one hit series, The Untouchables.

 Arnaz, as president of Desilu, offered Ball an opportunity to return to television in a weekly sitcom.
 At that time, CBS executives were somewhat dubious as to whether Ball could carry a show without Arnaz, and whether she could follow such a landmark series as I Love Lucy.
 It was "never intended for this program to go beyond a single season."
 This arrangement was "meant to be a stop-gap measure for the beleaguered studio" and that through the sale of this series, Desilu was able to "force the CBS network to invest in and air other upcoming Desilu products."
 It was a strategy that Ball would use in the future to take control of The Lucy Show's renewal from CBS.
 With Arnaz's encouragement and persuasion, Ball agreed to do the show, provided that it would be shown on Monday nights (the night on which I Love Lucy had aired), and that she would be reunited with Vivian Vance and her writers from I Love Lucy.
 CBS agreed to a full season of episodes without a pilot, and The Lucy Show premiered on Monday, October 1, 1962, at 8:30 p.m.